iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="4_star_reviews_wordcloud.png" alt="org.howwefeel 4 reviews"/>
 </p>

+> It is basic and alliws me to provide a rough description of my health status.
+But does not allow for individual or personal answers.
+Not everyone fits into the options provided.
+Example.
+I select cough every day.
+But would like a personalized option of explaining that it is medication induced.the choices are a bit too constraining.
+Sometimes I am forced to choose one that is not accurate<br> :date: __2021-04-17 18:03:39__

 > I like that it makes me mindful of my mental health at least once a day.<br> :date: __2021-03-04 17:59:54__

 > Editing my review 2/9/2021 - app seems to work again, installed on a new phone (Galaxy S21 Ultra).
 Not sure what changed, but whatevs...<br> :date: __2021-02-10 14:23:44__